Celebrating ELPC 30 Years - 2023 Gala

 ELPC works to protect 1.5 million acres of Wisconsin’s beautiful Northwoods.

-The beautiful Northwoods ecosystem stretches through Minnesota, Wisconsin, Michigan, and Ontario, home to old-growth trees, ecologically important waterways, and abundant biodiversity and wildlife habitat.
-In Wisconsin, the Chequamegon-Nicolet National Forest covers more than 1.5 million acres of this ecosystem, including over 3,200 lakes, streams, and rivers.
+The beautiful Northwoods forests stretch through Minnesota, Wisconsin, Michigan, and Ontario, and are home to old-growth trees, ecologically important waterways, and abundant wildlife habitat and biodiversity.
+In Northern Wisconsin, the Chequamegon-Nicolet National Forest encompasses over 1.5 million acres of this ecosystem, including over 3,200 lakes, streams, and rivers.

 What is ELPC Doing?